Go ahead. Go sideways.

 And why the “e” for the Prius’ AWD designation?
 Because like the line dancing song, it’s electric.
 The snow-season boogie woogie comes from a Toyota-first, independent, electric, magnet-less rear motor, which has an output seven horsepower and 41 pound-feet of torque.
 The system doesn’t require a center differential or front-to-rear driveshaft either, making it approximately 25-percent more compact than the all-wheel-drive systems in other Toyota vehicles.

 Also, no magnet means less drag, helping the Prius AWD-e achieve a Toyota-estimated 52 city, 48 highway, and 50 combined miles per gallon.
-Not bad considering non-AWD versions post 54/50/52 mpg and the Eco model is rated at 58/53/56 mpg – all carryover figures from the EPA-rated 2018 model.
+Not the most fuel-efficient hybrid ever, but also not bad considering non-AWD versions post 54/50/52 mpg and the Eco model is rated at 58/53/56 mpg – all carryover figures from the EPA-rated 2018 model.

 Gallery: 2019 Toyota Prius AWD-e: First Drive